sophieSpacee/sophieSpacee/spacee-development.md

 After 5 years as a workplace consultant, I took a full time training for 6 months to become a full stack developer with OpenClassrooms.
 When I finished my training, I started working on a personal project: a software for real estate professionals, Spacee (https://spacee-workplace.com/).
 As I neared the end of Spacee's development, I decided to find a job and I started working for Addworking, a startup company that develops a subcontractor management platform (https://www.addworking.com/).

+## Week 22 - 01/10/2022

+* I learned about serverless solution, we are going to use it with AWS to host our application.

+## Week 21 - 01/03/2022

+* We started a new project, an application dedicated to onboard contractors.
+We are building this project with Typescript / node.js / express for the backend, and Typescript / React for the frontend.
+I will be working on both backend and frontend with my team.
+* My first task was to implement authentication with AWS Cognito.
+It allows us to have a fully secured login and signup system.
+With this tutorial, everything went well, I recommend it: https://jafreitas90.medium.com/simple-and-easy-authentication-wepapp-react-cognito-sample-app-915b0dc99e7a

 ## Week 20 - 12/27/2021

 * My team and I are still working on the Back Office for our conformity team.
 This week, I worked on some design changes and integration.
+* The backoffice went live !
+For this project, we are using Heroku for dev, staging and production environment.

 ## Week 19 - 12/20/2021